nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `theme light`
 - `theme dark`

-### Toggle mode of list : `toggle-card-mode`
+### Toggle mode of list : `toggle-list-mode`

-Toggle the mode of the list between compacted and expanded.
+Toggle the mode of the list between a compacted or an expanded mode.

-Format: `toggle-card-mode`
+Format: `toggle-list-mode`

 ### Clearing all entries : `clear`